Sometimes, the very best museums in London just don’t cut it.

 The Fan Museum | Greenwich

-Details: 12 Crooms Hill, SE10 8ER | Open Tues-Sun | £5
+Details: 12 Crooms Hill, SE10 8ER | Open Tues-Sat | £5

 –

-Horniman Museum & Gardens | Dulwich
+Horniman Museum & Gardens | Forest Hill

-A collection of Frederick John Horniman’s Victorian-era anthropological, musical and natural curios, including an accidentally overstuffed Walrus and 16-acres of public picnicking gardens.
+A collection of Frederick John Horniman’s Victorian-era anthropological, musical and natural curios, including an accidentally overstuffed walrus and 16-acres of public picnicking gardens.

-Details: 100 London Road, SE23 3PQ | Open daily except Wednesdays | Free entry, but book ahead
+Details: 100 London Road, Forest Hill, SE23 3PQ | Open daily | Free entry

 –